 All used Renault Engines Bare listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Renault are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Renault from premium breaker yards from across the UK.

 About Engines Bare

 The Renault bare engine is the power machine of your car, literally converting energy, in the form of fuel, into movement, known as an internal combustion engine.
 When you buy a replacement Renault bare engine you are buying an engine that is basically just a crankcase and cylinder head, not a complete full engine, which is why this is commonly referred to as a short block engine.
 This means you will be buying the case of the engine which houses the cylinders and components but does not include these parts.